Observation of forward neutron multiplicity dependence of dimuon acoplanarity in ultraperipheral Pb-Pb collisions at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

-The momentum of emitted quasireal photons is predominantly along the beam direction and the transverse momentum (\pt) is small, on the scale of $\omega/\gamma_{\mathrm{L}}$, where $\omega$ is the photon energy and $\gamma_{\mathrm{L}}$ is the Lorentz factor of the projectile and target nuclei in the lab frame.
+The momentum of emitted quasireal photons is predominantly along the beam direction and the transverse momentum (\pt) is small, typically less than 30\MeV~\cite{Bertulani:2005ru, Baltz:2007kq}.
 Therefore, the lepton pairs produced from leading-order photon-photon scattering ($\gamma\gamma \to \ell^{+}\ell^{-}$) possess small pair \pt and are nearly back-to-back in the azimuthal angle ($\phi$).
 Recently, photon-photon~\cite{Adam:2018tdm, Aaboud:2018eph} and photon-nucleus~\cite{Adam:2015gba, STAR:2019yox} processes have been observed at very low \pt in hadronic ($b<2R_{\mathrm{A}}$) heavy ion collisions.
-Interestingly, a broadening of lepton pair azimuthal angle correlations (or equivalently an increase of lepton pair \pt) is observed in hadronic collisions compared to that from UPCs~\cite{Adam:2018tdm, Aaboud:2018eph}.
+Interestingly, a broadening of lepton pair azimuthal angle correlations (or, equivalently, an increase of lepton pair \pt) is observed in hadronic collisions compared to that from UPCs~\cite{Adam:2018tdm, Aaboud:2018eph}.
 In hadronic events, a deconfined state of partonic matter, known as the quark-gluon plasma (QGP), can be formed.
-Therefore, final-state EM modifications of lepton pairs inside a QGP medium (\eg, Coulomb rescattering or deflection by magnetic fields trapped in the QGP) have been proposed as possible interpretations of the broadening effect~\cite{Adam:2018tdm,Aaboud:2018eph,Klein:2018fmp}.
-The initial \pt of the lepton pairs depends on the overlap integral of the photon fluxes produced by the two nuclei, and as a result the average pair \pt ($\MeanPt$) could depend on the $b$ between the two colliding ions.
+Therefore, final-state EM modifications of lepton pairs inside a QGP medium have been proposed as possible interpretations of the broadening effect~\cite{Adam:2018tdm,Aaboud:2018eph,Klein:2018fmp}.
+The initial \pt of the lepton pairs depends on the overlap integral of the photon fluxes produced by the two nuclei, and as a result, the average pair \pt ($\MeanPt$) could depend on the $b$ between the two colliding ions.
 Although models of the flux of photons integrated over a given $b$ range have large uncertainties~\cite{Klein:2020jom,Zha:2018tlq,Klein:2020fmr}, a QED calculation~\cite{Zha:2018tlq} predicts larger $\MeanPt$ for smaller $b$ values.
 Such a larger $\MeanPt$ in the initial state would broaden the pair angular correlation, which could explain the effects observed in more central hadronic collisions.